pantheon-systems/documentation/source/_docs/email.md

   </div>
 </div>

-Customers have successfully used [SendGrid](/docs/guides/sendgrid/), Gmail, Amazon SES, Mandrill, or other externally hosted SMTP based email providers.
+Customers have successfully used [SendGrid](/docs/guides/sendgrid/), Gmail, Amazon SES, Mandrill, and other externally hosted SMTP based email providers.

 Since we block traffic on ports 25, 465 and 587, here’s a list of popular email providers and the additional ports which will work on Pantheon.
 We suggest you refer to the corresponding documentation for any updated information.